wikipathways/wikipathways-help/README.md

 Welcome to WikiPathways Help!
 This repository is a place to discuss questions related to pathway curation in general and issues or questions about specific pathways.
 This repo also includes Curation Reports from WikiPathways Reviewers.

+## To report a bug or make a feature request

+Go to [Issues](https://github.com/wikipathways/wikipathways-help/issues) and start a new issue using the green **New issue** button.
+Consider using a template to "Get started" or "Open a blank issue."

 ## To ask a question or start a discussion about specific pathway

 Go to [Discussions](https://github.com/wikipathways/wikipathways-help/discussions) and start a new discussion using the green **New discussion** button.
 Select an appropriate category, for example **General** or **Pathway Discussion**.